 The Lead investigator will arrange a discussion with the other members of the committee involved and obtain further facts from the BSACI staff member (if required), before making any decision.

-Should the Lead Investigator consider it necessary, the details will be discussed with one other trustee (but not the President who may be required to make the final decision in the case of an appeal).
+Should the Lead Investigator consider it necessary, the details will be discussed with one other trustee.

 STAGE 3

-The Lead Investigator may decide (having gone through the fact- finding process) that a resolution could be achieved by facilitating a meeting of both parties.
+The Lead Investigator may decide (having gone through the evidence ) that a resolution could be achieved by facilitating a meeting of both parties.
 If this is the case a meeting will be held within two weeks of the decision being conveyed to both parties.

 Any decision on how to proceed should be conveyed to both parties within two working days of the decision being taken.

 It is hoped that the proposed way forward would be acceptable to both parties.
-Should this not be the case either party has the right to request an overview of the details by the President and President Elect/Past President, who may speak to both parties and the Lead Investigator.
-They will then be asked to make a decision based on the information provided no longer than two weeks after being asked to do so.
+Should this not be the case either party has the right to request an overview of the details by HR Dept Clapham, (Link) who may speak to both parties and the Lead Investigator.
+The HR Dept Clapham will then be asked to make a decision based on the information provided no longer than two weeks after being asked to do so.

 The final decision will be conveyed to both parties no later than 3 weeks after an appeal has been lodged.